by Silvia E. Hines

 Miriam rises from the sofa and walks toward the kitchen.
 “Jennifer, if I should be near death, I’ll trust you to make all the necessary decisions.”

-Jenny joins Josh but calls out to her mother.
-“Well, at least, Mom, you should write down someplace that you want to designate me as medical conservator if anything happens.
-What if Aunt Irene gets there first and tries to tell them to pull the plug just a little early?”
+Before joining Josh, Jenny calls back to her mother: “At least you should note someplace that you want me to be medical conservator if anything happens.
+What if Aunt Irene gets there first and tells them to pull the plug just a little early?”

 “Very funny,” Miriam calls from the kitchen.
 “Actually, I’ve always imagined myself pulling the plug on Irene.”

 “Sibling rivalry never ends, does it?”
-Jenny peers over Josh’s shoulder to see what he’s looking at.
+Jenny says, peering over Josh’s shoulder.

 “I heard some of that,” Josh says.
 “You and your mother are hilarious.”